CommonEconomist/CommonEconomist.github.io/README.md

 * Conflict patterns in Asia
 * Foreign aid allocation in Uganda: The short-term effects of conflict

 ### Replication data
 * [Economic shocks and civil conflict (DPE)](https://github.com/CommonEconomist/Research_data/tree/master/DPE_2015)

 ### Replications
-These are a number of replications of studies that I found interesting or which were relevant to my own research projects.
-Please see the respective pages for more information on the studies and the replication results.
+These are a number of studies that I have replicated as I found them interesting, or they were relevant to my own research projects.
+More information on each study and replication results are given on the respective pages (following the link).

 * ["Mortality in Iraq Associated with the 2003–2011 War and Occupation"](https://github.com/CommonEconomist/Replications/tree/master/2013_Hagopian_et_al)
 * ["Warming increases the risk of civil war in Africa"](https://github.com/CommonEconomist/Replications/tree/master/2009_Burke_et_al)
 * ["The Legacy of Historical Conflict: Evidence from Africa"](https://github.com/CommonEconomist/Replications/tree/master/2014_Besley_Reynal-Querol)